mrzealot/preprocessorblog/_posts/2023-02-01-cal-newport-digital-minimalism.md

 ## <a name="implementation"></a> The digital declutter

 The digital minimalism outlined above is best achieved through a 3-step transformation.
 But be prepared for a relatively radical approach.
-The method is not based on gradual cessation, as attention-grabbing psychological tricks and convenience will gradually wear away our resolve.
-In the end, we end up back where we started.
-And I personally agree deeply with that.
+The method is not based on scaling back gradually, as attention-grabbing psychological tricks and convenience will be much more likely to wear away our resolve that way.
 If we do something, let's do it properly!

-For testing, 1,600 followers of Newport signed up, from which we received real case studies.
+1,600 of Newport's followers signed up for testing, which is where most of the real case studies originate.
 His two main findings are that the method 1) works, but 2) it's tricky.
-If you are too lax - or even too tight - in your withdrawal, if you don't have substitute methods devised, or if you only think of it as a temporary "detox", it won't work.
-That's why he's included tips alongside the specific steps we've taken to maximise our chances of success:
+If we are too lax -- or even *too disciplined* -- in our withdrawal, if we don't have substitute methods devised, or if we only think of it as a temporary "detox", it won't work.
+That's why he's included tips alongside the specific steps we've taken to maximise our chances of success.
+We should:

-Set aside a month when you will give up all optional technologies.
+1. Set aside a month when we'll give up all optional technologies.
 Bye-bye to anything consumable on a screen!
 Including, of course, video games and TV.
 The word "optional" is important, of course.
-What you can't cut out completely (say, because of work), you should cut back on - only twice a week, only on the bus, etc.
+But what we you can't cut out completely (say, because of work), we should at least cut back on -- only twice a week, only on the bus, etc.

-During your month, you'll nicely discover (or even rediscover) activities that you find meaningful and enjoyable.
+2. During this month, we'll nicely discover (or even rediscover) activities that we find meaningful and enjoyable.
 The first 1-2 weeks can be uncomfortable, but once the detox wears off, it brings clarity.
-And that clarity leads to better later choices than trying to reform your habits right away without such a "fast".
-But you don't just have to be bored, you have to actively seek what you can use to fill the void left behind!
-Only obviously in a way that already fits your values.
+And that clarity leads to better choices later.
+Trying to reform our habits right away without such a "fast" would deprive us of such clarity.
+But we shouldn't simply endure being bored, but actively seek out what we can use to fill the void left behind instead!
+All hits obviously in a way that already fits with our values.

-One by one, month after month, you bring back needed technologies where the value for money tends to favour the good.
-But even for those, you define exactly what function they will perform and how you will use them!
-The 'throwback phase' is the most important factor in how much this detox will change your life in the long run.
-It's worth taking the next steps to screen all candidates:
+3. After our month of fast, we can slowly bring back the technologies we really need, one by one, where the value for money balance has proven to be positive.
+But even for those cases, we should define exactly what function they will perform and how we will use them!
+The "reintegration phase" is the most important factor in how much the detox will change our lives in the long run.
+It's worth taking the following steps to screen all candidates:

-Does it serve a value that is very important to me?
+    1. Does it serve a value that is very important to me?
 Because it's not enough to just provide something of value.

-If so, does it best serve that particular value?
-If not, let's leave it - only the best will do!
+    2. If so, is it the best tool serving that particular value?
+If not, let's leave it -- only the best will do!

-Even if we get that far with something, we still need a set of rules for its use.
+    3. Even if we get this far with something, we still need a set of rules for its use.
 Remember, optimization!

 At this point we are supposed to be "done"!
 Our use of digital media is optimised, and we will be able to fit a lot of things into our lives that would have seemed impossible before.
-And although tips and tricks alone are not enough, knowing the basics, we can now safely make things easier with extra tips and tricks...
-These are what we're going to do now.
+And although tips and tricks alone are not enough, we now know the basics, so we can now safely make things easier with extra tips and tricks...

 <br>